open-contracting/standard_extension_template/README.md

 This repository has two purposes:

-* To give a template of an extension that people can base their own on.
+* To provide a template of an extension that people can base their own on.
-* To give a place for comment and discussion on how extensions should work.
+* To provide a place for comment and discussion on how extensions should work.

+[OCDS extensions](http://standard.open-contracting.org/latest/en/extensions/) can be used to declare additional fields, objects and sections that will be included in an OCDS file, but which are not in the core schema, and to add or extend codelists.
+When any OCDS publication cites an extension in its' package metadata, it should be validated against the schema with that extension applied.

 ## Getting started

 To create an extension based on this template, you should:

 1. Download [a zip file version of the template](https://github.com/open-contracting/standard_extension_template/archive/master.zip)
-1. Extract it, and initialise it as a git repository (`git init`)
+1. Extract it, and initialise it as a git repository (`git init`)*
 1. Update the README.md and extension.json files, and prepare any schema, codelist, documentation and test files
 1. Commit the files you have changed
 1. Delete files you have not changed
 1. Push to a new public git repository
 1. (For core or community extensions) Register this extension with the [extensions registry](https://github.com/open-contracting/extension_registry)

+* Use of git for version control is recommended, but optional.
+Extensions can be hosted on any public HTTP server, providing the file structure matches that in this template repository.

 ## Extension structure